 In what order should I take my courses?

 Some courses may only be offered once a year, so we recommend blending core and elective classes in the same term.
 When planning courses, please be mindful of corequisite and prerequisite requirements.
 Please refer to your Welcome Email for program-specific information as applicable.

 What is a prerequisite?
 What is a corequisite?

-A prerequisite is a course which must be completed prior to enrolling in a class.
-A corequisite is a course which may be completed prior or concurrently.
+A prerequisite is a course that must be completed prior to enrolling in a class.
+A corequisite is a course that may be completed prior or concurrently.
 All course prerequisites and corequisites must be met in order to enroll.
 Prerequisites and corequisites are enforced by the registration system.

 Prerequisites and corequisites can be found in the registration or class search functions in UCDAccess by clicking on the section link of the course and looking in either the “Enrollment Requirements” or “Description” box.

 There could be many reasons why you are unable to register.
 We recommend considering the following.

 - Check your assigned registration date and time in UCDAccess.

 - If you were waived from a prerequisite or corequisite, approved for a substitution of a core course, or transferred credit for a core course, you may need permission to enroll.
 Please contact firstname.lastname@example.org to request permission to enroll.
 Make sure to include your student ID number, course, and section number (i.e. ACCT 6442, section 001).

 - Check the “holds” box in UCDAccess to see if you have a hold on your account.
 If so, click on the hold to find out the appropriate course of action.